Is Your Agency’s In-House-Built DevSecOps the Right Fit for Mission Delivery?

 This isn’t a build vs. buy conversation.
 It’s a question of where your team’s time is best spent: maintaining pipelines or advancing the mission.

 If your current DevSecOps environment is creating more overhead than impact, it may be time to rethink the model.
-Schedule a demo to talk about what’s best for your organization, or watch how TechTrend does DSO differently.
+Schedule a demo to talk about what’s best for your organization.